-We’re still celebrating our Artist Of The Month – the wonderfully talented singer-songwriter Diana Gameros.
+We’re still celebrating our Featured Artist – the wonderfully talented singer-songwriter Diana Gameros.
 Coming up tomorrow is an exclusive poster giveaway and on Thursday we’re offering the incredible chance to spend some time in the studio with Diana.

 Today, however, we asked Diana to pick her five favorite videos from the BAMM.tv archives.
 Here are her choices …